janekx21/bachelor-thesis/main.typ

 ```

 You can see that the first class frame contains a syntax error.
 The second class
-frame is valid, and that the parser can pick up parsing after the erroneous
+frame is valid, and the parser can pick up parsing after the erroneous first
-first frame.
+frame.
+Without this error recovery, the source code after a syntax error would
+not be checked for errors or would become invalid to.
+It would be impossible to
+show all syntax error in a file.

 // Rust bindings
 Tree sitter comes with rust bindings but also supports a number of programming
 languages.
 I chose rust and there is no language that could offer me the safety,
 speed and comfort it provides.
+Some notable alternatives are typescript and c++.
+I choose rust over typescript, because of performance.
+Rust compiles to machine
+code and runs without a garbage collector while typescript first gets transpiled
+into javascript and the program would run on a "virtual machine" like javascript
+engine - e.g. V8.
+Modern javascript engines are fast enough and this language
+server could be ported.
+C++ on the other hand is very fast but lacks the safety
+and comfort.
+This is not a strict requirement, and it would be a viable
+implementation language for this language server.
+More about that in
+@rust_over_cpp.
+But the rust bindings, cargo package manager and memory safety
+are excellent and guaranteed an efficient implementation.
+In hindsight, it was a
+good choice and I recommend rust for writing language servers.

+// TODO reference rust book, typescript and c++ stuff

 I came across tree sitter when I was researching what my own text editor uses
 for its syntax highlighting.
 It turned out that the editor Helix also uses tree